-- With [▶2: Image jump wl △], you can display only images having the specified rating. - With [▶2: Slide show], you can play back only images having the specified rating. - With Digital Photo Professional (EOS software, p.404), you can select only images with a specific rating (still photos only). - With Windows 8.1, Windows 8, Windows 7, etc., you can see each file's rating as part of the file information display or in the provided image viewer (JPEG images only).
+- With [▶2: Image jump w/ △], you can display only images having the specified rating. - With [▶2: Slide show], you can play back only images having the specified rating. - With Digital Photo Professional (EOS software, p.405), you can select only images with a specific rating (still photos only). - With Windows 8.1.
+Windows 8.
+Windows 7. etc.. you can see each file's rating as part of the file information display or in the provided image viewer (still photos only).